StandWithUs: Reception

 Ian Lustick has argued that StandWithUs manipulates statistics on Palestinian demography in order to buttress continued Israeli occupation and settlement of the West Bank.
-The group has also been accused of dehumanizing Palestinians and depicting them as terrorists.

 SWU gave a "Guardians of Israel" award to a person who was said to have intervened to defend Jewish diners against an assault by antisemites.
 The two men indicted were brought to trial, and sentenced to an obligatory visit to the Museum of Tolerance and 80 hours training in cultural sensitivity.
 According to a columnist at The Forward, no antisemitic assault by pro-Palestinians had taken place.
 Roz Rothstein expressed disappointment with the verdict, and stated that the two men deserved a period of imprisonment.